Holiday Activities Abound Near Chino Hills, CA!

 Opportunities to Share

-Holiday Running Festival: There’s a lot of things people run from during the holidays—credit card interest payments, people attempting to have you sign the Santa Clause, visits from your in-laws (we jest, we jest)—but San Dimas offers an opportunity to jog for fun (you know, if you’re into exercise and all that).
+Holiday Running Festival: There’s a lot of things people run from during the holidays—credit card interest payments, people attempting to have you sign the Santa Clause, visits from your in-laws (we jest, we jest)—but Pomona offers an opportunity to jog for fun (you know, if you’re into exercise and all that).
 Running over two days, the festival includes a 5K, 10K, half-marathon, and a one-mile Kids Penguin Waddle.
 Hey, catch us right after our Thanksgiving meal and we might be interested in that Penguin Waddle as well!
-All races are at Frank G. Bonelli Park (120 East Via Verde Drive), split between December 11 and 12.
+All races are at the Fairplex in Pomona, split between December 10 and 11.

 Christmas in Color: It’s nearly impossible to hear the words “water park” and “San Dimas” used in the same sentence without thinking back to 1989’s most bodacious film Bill & Ted’s Excellent Adventure.
 But let Raging Waters take you to the future of light shows with Christmas in Color, where you will see millions of lights synchronized to your favorite Christmas songs.
 A portion of the proceeds also will go to the Make-a-Wish Foundation.

 Kids Night Out: If you could use some holiday prep time and want to keep your kids off the naughty list, consider signing them up for this fun and safe night hosted at the Thomas Lasorda Jr. Field House in Yorba Linda on Friday, December 2, from 6:00–9:30 p.m.
 The event includes dinner—and maybe some sweets—crafts, games, and a movie.
 Take the time to search for that perfect gift or attend a holiday party without your own team of elves underfoot.